Song Binbin: Bian Zhongyun death controversy

-In 1995, Normal University High School for Girls 1968 alumna Wang Youqin published a text in Hong Kong, "1966: Students play the teacher's revolution", for the first time since August 5, 1966, where Wang wrote that Song and other guards played a role in the death of Bian Zhongyun, are linked to form a causal relationship during those times.
+In 1995 Wang Youqin, a 1968 alumna of the Normal University High School for Girls, published a text in Hong Kong titled "1966: Students play the teacher's revolution", for the first time since August 5, 1966, in which Wang wrote that Song and other Guards played a role in the death of Bian and were linked to form a causal relationship.

-In 2003, Carma Hinton, a graduate of Beijing 101 Middle School, directed the Cultural Revolution documentary Morning Sun, which was not officially released in China, but was released in the United States.
-Song was interviewed, and for the first time publicly stated that during the Cultural Revolution, she had never participated in violent actions such as beating people, ransacking homes, or destroying the Four Olds.
-She claimed that Guangming Daily signed her article without seeking her opinion in advance.
-Song denied that the article was written by her, nor did she authorize the reporter to ghostwrite.
+In 2003, Carma Hinton, a graduate of Beijing 101 Middle School, directed the Cultural Revolution documentary Morning Sun, which was released in the United States but not officially in China.
+In the documentary, Song was interviewed and for the first time publicly stated that she had never participated in violent actions during the Cultural Revolution such as beating people, ransacking homes, or destroying the Four Olds.
+She claimed that the Guangming Daily had signed her article without seeking her opinion in advance and denied that she had written the article or authorised the reporter to ghostwrite.

-In 2004, Wang Youqin published another article "The Death of Bian Zhongyun", where she pointed out that Song was responsible for the Red Guard violence that led to Bian Zhongyun's death.
-The evidence was a list of seven people who had pledged to the hospital to rescue Bian Zhongyun at the Beijing Posts and Telecommunications University Hospital in Changping District, saying "Six of the seven are Red Guards students.
-The first name on the list is Song Binbin, a senior in the school and the head of the Red Guards."
-Song responded to the claims in the article, saying that the first name on the list of seven is Li Songwen, a teacher, while her name is ranked last, suggesting that she could not have played a major role in the death of Zhongyun.
+In 2004, Wang Youqin published another article titled "The Death of Bian Zhongyun", in which she pointed out that Song was responsible for the Red Guard violence that led to Bian's death.
+The evidence was a list of seven people who had pledged to the hospital to rescue Bian at the Beijing Posts and Telecommunications University Hospital in Changping District, saying: "Six of the seven are Red Guards students.
+The first name on the list is Song Binbin, a senior in the school and the head of the Red Guards".
+Song responded to the article's claims by saying that the first name on the list was that of Li Songwen, a teacher, whereas her own name was ranked last, suggesting that she could not have played a major role in Bian's death.

-In 2002, a collection of publications related to sexology seminars, Chinese Femininities, Chinese Masculinities: A Reader, included research articles by American female scholar Emily Honig on the death of Bian Zhongyun.
-According to Wang Youqin's article, Honig claimed that Song Binbin was responsible for some of the violent activities in the early parts of the Cultural Revolution.
+Furthermore, according to Wang Youqin's article along with research articles by American female scholar Emily Honig appearing in a 2002 collection of publications related to sexology seminars (Chinese Femininities, Chinese Masculinities: A Reader) claimed that Song was responsible for some of the violent activities during the early parts of the Cultural Revolution.